rslangl/nix-configs/README.md

 ## TODO

+Patching similar to LibrePhoneix' approach, but I want initialization/bootstrapping logic based on user input that does not require manually editing the flake

 Secrets management with `sops`, and stateless or ephemeral root FS with `impermanence`, preserving only whitelisted state (like `/nix`, logs, config, home, etc.), specified under `environment.persistence`.

 Sops-nix: